By Valerie Newman | Photo by Beth Segal

 - Keeping their online activities secret from parents, which can include minimizing or changing the screen when a parent passes by

 - Not wanting to leave home or go to school

 - Behaving in noticeably different ways than in the recent past

 Educators agree that parents can help to prevent cyberbullying by keeping computers and laptops in a common area, like the kitchen, learning about parental controls for networking sites and emails and establishing a phone-free, text-free, social-networking-free time zone each night, for instance, from 9 p.m. until the next morning.

-Parents can also help prevent their children from becoming bullies or their targets.
+Parents can also help prevent their children from becoming bullies or targets of bullying.
 First, they can provide ample opportunity to build self-esteem.
 Kids who feel good about themselves are less likely to bully or become a victim.
 Along this vein, they can try martial arts.
 Karate, according to instructor Steve Stollman, teaches non-violence.
 It also teaches self-respect.
 “When children respect themselves, they are less likely to resort to or become the victims of intimidation.
 And if someone is bullied, martial arts teaches how to defend one’s self,” he said.